IluvatarLabs/iluvatarlabs.github.io/_posts/2025-11-11-elastic-speculation.md

 Figure 4 shows the bandwidth-latency trade-off across thresholds 0.3, 0.5, and 0.7.
 At threshold=0.5, early exit stops 50-65% of speculative tokens before KV cache writes, translating to roughly 50% fewer DRAM write operations in our NCU profiles.
 The cost: 1-3% higher end-to-end latency compared to no early exit.

 This latency penalty emerges from the mechanics of speculation.
 When early exit terminates a draft sequence, fewer tokens are available for verification.
 Lower acceptance per round means more speculation rounds to generate the same output — and each additional round invokes the target model.
 On our compute-bound test hardware, this overhead dominates.
-But production deployments are bandwidth-bound at scale (Sheng et al. 2024), where 50% DRAM savings enables higher batch throughput.
+But production deployments are bandwidth-bound at scale[^sheng], where 50% DRAM savings enables higher batch throughput.
 The mechanism is the same — and production regimes are precisely where bandwidth constraints bite.

 | **Latency** | **KV Writes Saved** |
 |:---:|:---:|